pmlmodelling/pylag/doc/source/examples/index.rst

 calculated on the fly.
 Below a number of example use cases are described.
 These start with very simple analytical models of different flows, the results of which are used to verify the model implementation, and to test the accuracy of different numerical integration schemes.
-More involved examples include using PyLag directly with different ocean models, or with inputs defined on common structured and unstructured grid types.
-Where possible, these try to highlight different model features, such as running forward or backward in time simulations; running with Cartesian or Polar Coordinates;
+More involved examples include using PyLag directly with different ocean models, and with inputs defined on common structured and unstructured grid types.
+Collectively, the examples highlight different model features, such as running forward or backward in time simulations; running with Cartesian or Geographic Coordinates;
 performing ensemble simulations; and exploiting PyLag's parallel computing support.